javiersuweijie/recipe-book/_recipes/1746204484352-Sesame-Oil-Chicken.md

   - Simmer on low heat for tender, juicy chicken.

 ---
+1. Marinate the chicken in with 1 tbps of sesame oil and 1 tbps of soy sauce with some water.

 1. Heat a skillet or wok over high heat and add sesame oil.
 Once hot, add ginger strips and stir-fry until light brown and aromatic.